A-GHOSH-dev/blockchain-project/README.md

   "Community Building" : 15
 ```
 ## Literature Review
-# Transparency in Carbon Credit by Automating Data-Management Using Blockchain
+# 1.Transparency in Carbon Credit by Automating Data-Management Using Blockchain

 ## Proposed Methodology: